Standing on the Wall of Derry: An Irish American Confronts the Irish Conflict

-Finding herself on a historical tour of the Wall of Derry in Northern Ireland, Margaret discovers within herself that she is holding on to an ancestral hostility, the kind of hostility that perpetuates hatred, violence and war.
+Finding herself on a historical tour of the Wall of Derry in Northern Ireland, Margaret discovers she is holding on to an ancestral hostility, the kind of hostility that perpetuates hatred, violence and war.
 Is this who she wants to be?

 - Are there prejudices you hold that come from your family?

 - Has hearing another person’s story or getting to know them ever changed how you feel about that person?

 - Has an unexpected experience ever surprisingly changed the way you think or feel?

 - What does Margaret mean that the Irish conflict wasn’t just about religion?
 How is the Irish conflict similar and different from other civil wars?

 - What do you think of the words Martin Luther King Jr. “If we are to have peace on earth…our loyalties must transcend our race, our tribe, our class, and our nation.
 And this means we must develop a world perspective.”

 - What do you think of the words of the Dalai Lama XIV, “Peace does not mean an absence of conflicts; differences will always be there.
 Peace means solving these differences through peaceful means; through dialogue, education, knowledge; and through humane ways.”

 - The Fight for Peace: The Secret Story Behind the Irish Peace Process by Eamonn Mallie and David McKittrick – The most detailed and authoritative account of the road to the Good Friday Agreement.
 A classic of its kind by two of Northern Ireland’s finest.

 - Trinity by Leon Uris – Gives the background to the ancient conflict between the trinity of nationalists, unionists and ‘Brits’ that painted Ireland’s history in blood.